yao-zhao/EDGAN/README.md

 - Option to trian with vanilla GAN
 - Option to train with WGAN (excluding weight clipping for batchnorm)
 - Option to train with LSGAN
+- Option to train with CLSGAN, continous least square GAN that estimates the inner products of embeddings between right caption embeddings and wrong caption embeddings.
 - Option to train with BGAN (not implemented yet)

 ## Classification Transfering from Imagenet to MSCOCO